opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

   increases the probability that other tools will be able to easily interact with your convention.
 For example, [GeoParquet](https://geoparquet.org) stores the coordinate reference system as [PROJJSON](#projjson). and stores geometries as [well-known binary](#well-known-binary).
+It can be tempting to improve on existing spatial standards because many of them have limitations; however, such an improvement whose definition lives in a non-spatial format is more likely to cause confusion and/or misinterpretation than deferring to an existing standard.
 - **Leverage the capabilities of the format**: Every format has a unique set of features and limitations and there is sometimes a tension between deferring to existing standards and ensuring that users of the format can leverage existing tools that work with the format.
-For example, [GeoJSON](https://geojson.org) encodes geometries as JavaScript objects instead of a previously existing
+For example, [GeoJSON](https://geojson.org) encodes geometries as JavaScript objects instead of a text or binary-based format.

+For more details and ways to ensure that the type definition is precise and unambiguous, keep reading!

 ## Prior art